MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/README.md

 ![Edge DOM Explorer](./media/Edge_DOMExplorer.png)

 **Features** in the DOM Explorer tool include:
- - IntelliSense autocompletion suggestions when editing HTML attributes and CSS properties.		+|IntelliSense autocompletion suggestions when editing HTML attributes and CSS properties.|
+ - IntelliSense autocompletion suggestions when editing HTML attributes and CSS properties.
- - Drag DOM nodes to rearrange them.		+|Drag DOM nodes to rearrange them.|
+ - Drag DOM nodes to rearrange them and edit nodes as HTML.
- - Support for compiled CSS sourcemaps		+|Support for compiled CSS sourcemaps|
+ - Support for compiled CSS sourcemaps.

 **Development and debugging tasks it makes easier:**
  - Determining why an element is not displaying at the right place or right size.
  - Figuring out which CSS styles and media queries are being applied to an element.
  - Testing a series of different colors for an element to see which looks best.